openstack-archive/wsme/doc/document.rst

 .. confval:: wsme_protocols

     A list of strings that are WSME protocol names.
-If provided by an additionnal package (for example WSME-Soap or WSME-ExtDirect), it must be installed.
+If provided by an additional package (for example WSME-Soap or WSME-ExtDirect), that package must be installed.

     The types and services generated documentation will include code samples